distribution/distribution/docs/nginx.md

  * you understand Docker security requirements, and how to configure your docker engines properly
  * you have installed Docker Compose
- * you have a `domain.crt` and `domain.key` files, for the CN `myregistrydomain.com` (or whatever domain name you want to use)
- * these files are located inside the current directory, and there is nothing else in that directory
  * it's HIGHLY recommended that you get a certificate from a known CA instead of self-signed certificates
+ * inside the current directory, you have a X509 `domain.crt` and `domain.key`, for the CN `myregistrydomain.com` (or whatever domain name you want to use)
- * be sure you have stopped and removed any previously running registry (typically `docker stop registry && docker rm registry`)
+ * be sure you have stopped and removed any previously running registry (typically `docker stop registry && docker rm -v registry`)

 ### Setting things up